The Journey to Self-Awareness and Emotional Intelligence

 Ask a trusted friend, spouse, or colleague:

 This is where many people get stuck.
-They are competent enough to succeed but not humble enough to evolve.
+They may be competent enough to succeed but not humble enough to evolve.

 The Deeper Layer

-When Jesus says, “First take the plank out of your own eye,” He is not shaming — He is inviting clarity.
+When Jesus says, “First take the plank out of your own eye,” He is not shaming us; He is inviting clarity.
 The more aware you are of your own interior world, the less reactive, defensive, and controlling you become.
+You become steady.

-Growth here is slow, humbling, and sacred work.
-But it is the work that makes love possible — not sentimental love, but strong, anchored love that does not get hijacked by insecurity or fear.
+And steadiness can change families, teams, and cultures.
+Self-awareness is the soil, while emotional intelligence is the fruit.
+Growth in these areas is slow, humbling, and sacred work.
+But it is the work that makes love possible—not sentimental love, but strong, anchored love that does not get hijacked by insecurity or fear.

 What are signs that I’m leading from an unhealed part of myself rather than from maturity?